coq/coq/doc/sphinx/practical-tools/utilities.rst

 suffixes ``.v`` and ``.g`` and |Latex| files by the suffix ``.tex``.

-:HTML output: This is the default output.
+:HTML output: This is the default output format.
 One HTML file is created for each |Coq| file given on the command line, together with a file ``index.html`` (unless ``option-no-index is passed``).
 The HTML pages use a style sheet named ``style.css``.
 Such a file is distributed with coqdoc.
 :|Latex| output: A single |Latex| file is created, on standard output.
-It can be redirected to a file with option ``-o``.
+It can be redirected to a file using the option ``-o``.
 The order of files on the command line is kept in the final document. |Latex|
   files given on the command line are copied ‘as is’ in the final document .
 DVI and PostScript can be produced directly with the